richsposato/Memwa/README.md

 ## **With STL Containers**

 Memwa provides an adapter template class so programmers can use Memwa allocators with STL containers.
+Some allocators work well with some containers, while others work better with different containers.

 ## **Recommendations**

-* Configure the allocators to pre-allocate blocks whose sizes are the same as the CPU caches.
+* Configure the allocators to pre-allocate blocks whose sizes are the same as the CPU caches. <br/>
+  Sometimes you have lots of data that can all fit on one memory page.
+Several Intel chips have L1 caches of 32KB and L2 caches of 256KB.
+If all of the data fits in the cache, then the CPU will not have to load another memory page into its local cache when it churns through that data.
+Memwa can allocate blocks that are the same size as the CPU caches.

+* Configure the allocators to pre-allocate blocks whose sizes are smaller than the CPU caches. <br/>
+  This recommendation is the exact opposite of the previous one, and that is because sometimes you have lots of data spread across many pages.
+Sometimes it is hard to put all those different chunks of data onto the same page, even though the different data chunks might be used together.
+You can still reduce the likelihood of a cache miss by configuring Memwa to pre-allocate chunks much smaller than a cache.
+For example, by choosing a block size of 4KB, the CPU can load 8 blocks into an CPU cache that is 32KB.
+Whether you make each page the same size as a cache or smaller than a cache depends on what gives your code the greatest performance.
+Unlike other memory allocation libraries, Memwa gives you a choice.

-* Use the hint parameter to increase likelihood of locality.
+* Use the hint parameter to increase likelihood of locality. <br/>
-  The Release functions accept a hint parameter - which is defaulted to nullptr - so the next chunk of memory will be allocated within the same block as the previous chunk of memory.
+  The Allocate functions accept a hint parameter - which is defaulted to nullptr - so the next chunk of memory will (likely) be allocated within the same block as the previous chunk of memory.
+If the two chunks of memory are used together often, and those two chunks are on the same memory block, the CPU will not have to load two different pages into its local caches to use that data.
+If they are on different blocks, the CPU will consume many cycles to load the memory into caches.

 * Don't underalign.
-Underalignment leads to wasted space.
+Underalignment leads to wasted space. <br/>
   Underalignment is when a program wants to align an object on a boundary that is much bigger than the object size.
 For example, if an object is 4 bytes, it is a waste of space to align it on 8 byte boundaries.
 The first 4 bytes of a chunk would store the object, and the second 4 bytes would be wasted.
 It's more space efficient to align those objects on 4 byte boundaries.

 * Don't overalign.
-Overalignment leads to wasted time.
+Overalignment leads to wasted time. <br/>
   Overalignment is when an object is aligned on a smaller byte boundary than it should be.
 If an object is 8 bytes, it is better to align it on 8 byte boundaries than to align it on 2 or 4 byte boundaries.
-This can lead to suboptimal behavior as the compiler must create additional instructions to fetch data that is partly in one 4-byte word and then get the rest of the data that is in another 4 byte word.
+Overalignment can lead to suboptimal behavior since the compiler must create additional instructions to fetch data that is partly in one 4-byte word and then get the rest of the data that is in another 4 byte word.

 * Create a new Memwa allocator for each purpose.
-Don't reuse an allocator for multiple purposes.
+Don't reuse an allocator for multiple purposes. <br/>

 ## **Examples**